 How to end it?
 You first must first identify it, and that isn’t always so easy.
 The early signs are best described as when somebody is actively looking to undermine a coworker in the workplace, whether publicly or behind that person’s back.

-For example, is someone intentionally trying to make you look bad in meetings?
+For example, do you have someone intentionally trying to make you look bad in meetings?
 Or have you heard from other coworkers that an individual is questioning your authority on a project?
 This is subversive behavior that starts slowly but can continue to grow if you don’t take notice and address it head-on.

 As for managers, turning a blind eye to employee squabbles may seem like an easy fix, but allowing harassment to fester can result in a huge mess for the whole team.
 If employee-on-employee bullying is so blatant that even you’re aware of it, that’s a big red flag.
 Take heed.

-The solution: Squash the tension with a level-headed one-on-one talk
+Squash the tension with a level-headed one-on-one talk.

 Most female-to-female workplace harassment comes from a place of jealousy, resentment, or guarding territory.
 Even so, that doesn’t make it any less hurtful when you are on the receiving end of snarky comments or full-on sabotage.

 The biggest mistake in handling workplace bullying is allowing your hurt feelings or animosity to have an impact on the discussion.
 Employees dealing with a difficult coworker should check their emotions at the door before asking that person to meet over coffee.